+Investing activities consumed \$97.1 million of cash in fiscal 2022.
 Investing activities provided \$951.0 million of cash in fiscal 2021 primarily due to the repayment of the Secured Note receivable by GCU for \$969.9 million.
-Investing activities consumed \$19.4 million of cash in fiscal 2020.
-Funding to GCU for fiscal 2020 net of repayments totaled nil.

-In 2021 and 2020 cash used in investing activities was primarily related to capital expenditures of \$28.9 million and \$29.4 million, respectively.
+In 2022 and 2021 cash used in investing activities was primarily related to capital expenditures of \$35.2 million and \$28.9 million, respectively.
 Capital expenditures for both fiscal years primarily consisted of leasehold improvements and equipment for new off-campus classroom and laboratory sites, as well as purchases of computer equipment, internal use software projects and furniture and equipment to support our increasing employee headcount.
 The Company intends to continue to spend approximately \$30.0 million to \$35.0 million per year for capital expenditures.

-Proceeds from investments, net of purchases of short-term investments was \$10.5 million in fiscal 2021.
-Proceeds from investments was \$10.6 million in fiscal 2020.
-In 2021, the Company elected to utilize its excess cash balances from both operating cash flows and the payoff of the Secured Note to repurchase its shares.
+Purchases from investments, net of proceeds, were \$61.5 million.
+Proceeds from investments, net of purchases of short-term investments, were \$10.5 million in fiscal 2021.
+In 2022 and 2021, the Company elected to utilize its excess cash balances from both operating cash flows and the payoff of the Secured Note to repurchase its shares.